 Types of Traditional Chinese Medicine

 The body system is viewed as a whole vessel, with many channels for which life force ‘qi’ (blood) flows through functional models of what we otherwise know as organs.
-Treating the body as a functional system means when medical problem occurs (e.g. a disruption in the flow qi); treatment focuses on the cause to encourage qi to flow again and heal itself whilst the body rebalances with dietary rehabilitation and gentle exercise like Tai Chi.
+Treating the body as a functional system means when a medical problem occurs (e.g. a disruption in the flow qi), treatment focuses on the cause to encourage qi to flow again and heal itself whilst the body rebalances with dietary rehabilitation and gentle exercise like Tai Chi.

-Besides asking general questions about how patients feel and their family histories, diagnoses of conditions are established by feeling for the radial artery pulse, along with observation of the tongue, body odour, checking different parts of the torso for tenderness and differences in body part temperature can all provide important information about the patient’s well being.
+Besides asking general questions about how patients feel and their family histories, diagnoses of conditions are established by feeling for the radial artery pulse, along with observation of the tongue, and body odour, checking different parts of the torso for tenderness and differences in the body part temperature can all provide important information about the patient's well being.

 Traditional Chinese Medicine treatments branch into these major types: -

-•Herbal Medicine – Medicine is made with a complex combination of Chinese herbs that cure problems and balance the body.
+- Herbal Medicine – Medicine is made with a complex combination of Chinese herbs that cure problems and balance the body.
 Each remedy is tailored to the patient depending on their health problems.
 It is often brewed from its crude form into a medical soup.

-•Cupping – A massaging technique using glass cups on the body.
-A vacuum effect is created by warming air inside the cup with matches, to make the cup expand and then cool.
+- Cupping – A massaging technique using glass cups on the body.
+A vacuum effect is created by warming air inside the cup with matches to make the cup expand and then cool.
 Used with massage oils, the cups are slid around the body.
 The slight vacuum effect gives a reverse pressure massage.

 SEVA is a Hindi word which means service to your community, bringing honour to you and your family.
 Seva is a new initiative in Manchester which started in January 2011.
-The Team was formed as a partnership between Wai Yin Chinese Women Society, the Pakistani Resource Centre and the African and Caribbean Mental Health Service (ACMHS).
-The purpose of the SEVA Team is to help minority ethnic communities develop services which can support people suffering from mental health problems.
+The Team was formed as a partnership between the Wai Yin Chinese Women Society, the Pakistani Resource Centre and the African and Caribbean Mental Health Service (ACMHS).
+The purpose of the SEVA Team is to help minority ethnic communities develop services to support people suffering from mental health problems.